top of page

 Understanding how the double empathy problem works improves how we discuss autism by reframing the discourse from claiming autistic people can’t understand, empathize, and communicate, to one that emphasizes mutual understanding and effort.
 By recognizing these challenges, we are given new ways to further understand and bridge the gap between autistic and neurotypical people.

-How Does a Lack of Understanding Impact Autistic People?
+How Does a Lack of Understanding Impact Autistic Individuals?

 When there is a lack of understanding of the double empathy problem, society’s neuromajority (or non-autistic people) assume that the responsibility for understanding, empathy, and communication falls squarely on the shoulders of autistic people, and any miscommunication is solely their fault.
 This can have several seriously negative impacts on autistic individuals: